vinibiavatti1/CodenameEagleNVLMap/README.md

 ### Hosting

 To host a server with this map, you have the follow the same steps form the [Installing](#installing) section.
 The unique thing you have to guarantee is that all of the players did the installation in their environment, with the same folder name (`LEVEL140`), otherwise, they will not be able to play in the server.

+### Found a Bug?

+If you found some bug in the map, please, open an issue in the repository's issues tab.
+I need you help to keep the map stable and playable.
+Thanks!